Bela-Arwen-SBU/Bela-Arwen-SBU/README.md

 # 👋 Hello, I'm Bela Arwen

 Welcome to my GitHub profile.
 I am currently pursuing an MA in Physics at Stony Brook University, where I conduct research in Dr. Vivian Miranda’s Cosmology group.
-My academic journey began with a BA in Astronomy and Physics, with a minor in Mathematics, and has evolved into a passion for unraveling the mysteries of our universe through both observation and theory.
+My academic journey began at Vassar College with a BA in Astronomy and Physics, with a minor in Mathematics, and has evolved into my current endevour: a MA in Physics from Stony Brook University.
+Throughout, I have been guided by a passion for unraveling the mysteries of our universe through both observation and theory.

 ---